Updated May 25, 2023

 When you go back upstairs, you can enter the Jungle Room, which has shagged carpets with exotic wood flooring and Polynesian décor.
 Initially, Jungle Room gave access to the basement.
 It was a family favorite, and Elvis especially adored the room because it gave him a feeling of living in Hawaii.

 3. Vernon’s Office

 Another beautiful part of Graceland is Vernon’s office.
 That is the business space where Elvis’ dad – Vernon Presley, managed his personal affairs.
 He checked all the personal finances of Elvis Presley, along with staff management.
-If you see outside, there is a swing set purchased by the rockstar for his ex-wife in the 1970s.
+If you see outside, the rockstar purchased a swing set for his ex-wife in the 1970s.

 4. Trophy Building